 3. Synology BeeDrive (USB 3.2 Gen 2)

 The Synology BeeDrive is quite different from others.
-Apart from being a typical portable SSD that’s super compact, it comes with an app and software that automatically backs up your device’s content, which can come in handy in many situations.
+Apart from being a typical portable SSD that’s super compact, it comes with an app and software that automatically back up your device’s content, which can come in handy in many situations.

 Synology BeeDrive's Rating